mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 The Law of Scale can also allow for charging higher prices.
 One of Charlie’s favorite examples of higher prices is this Wrigley gum example in which I paraphrase Charlie: If you’re given a choice of paying $.30 for a pack of Wrigley Chewing Gum versus $.20 for “Schlotz’s Gum,” you’re likely going to choose to pay $.10 more for Wrigley because you’ve heard of it before.

 The law of scale also allows a business to test new customer acquisition.
-Charlie, in his USC speech, gives the example of how scale allowed Proctor and Gamble to enter the TV advertising market in the 1950′s and ’60s: “…in the early days, we had three networks that had whatever it was—say 90% of the audience.
+Charlie, in his USC speech, gives the example of how scale allowed Proctor and Gamble to enter the TV advertising market in the 1950′s and ’60s: “…in the early days, we had three networks that had whatever it was-say 90% of the audience.
 Well, if you were Procter & Gamble, you could afford to use this new method of advertising.
 You could afford the very expensive cost of network television because you were selling so many cans and bottles.
 Some little guy couldn’t.
 And there was no way of buying it in part.
 Therefore, he couldn’t use it.
 In effect, if you didn’t have a big volume, you couldn’t use network TV advertising which was the most effective technique.
 So when TV came in, the branded companies that were already big got a huge tail-wind.”

 The law of scale can also have a “network effect” (think Google), providing the business who wields it with an ever-growing advantage to other parts of its business.